ixd-physical-computing/IxD-PhysicalComputing-22/Week-5/Serial-output-lab.md

 Most data receiving and formatting happens in the `serialEvent()` function later in the code (line 67-82).

 Now, what we're getting from the Arduino are: a number between 0-1023, a comma and space, and a nother number between 0-1.
-And every set of new data shows up in a new line, as seen in the serial monitor:
+And every set of new data shows up in a new line, as seen in the serial monitor before:

 ![serial monitor](serialmonitor.png)